cdelker/ziaplot/docs/layout.rst

 ===================

 Multiple plots can be added to a single figure using layouts.
-Inspired by QT's box layouts, :py:class:`ziaplot.layout.Hlayout` and :py:class:`ziaplot.layout.Vlayout` take any number of Drawables, including other layouts, as arguments, and stack the plots horizontally or vertically.
+Inspired by QT's box layouts, :py:class:`ziaplot.layout.LayoutH` and :py:class:`ziaplot.layout.LayoutV` take any number of Drawables, including other layouts, as arguments, and stack the plots horizontally or vertically.